Reddy6812/smario/README.md

 ## Controls

-Use left and right arrow keys.
+Use left and right arrow keys to move, and up arrow to jump.